rehierl/abstract-properties/04-properties-1/1-0-generic-properties.md

 understood to refer to all of those nodes that are whithin that group.

 <!-- ======================================================================= -->
-## the all-of, none-of, some-of quantifiers
+## the all-of, none-of, some-of qualifiers

 Critical to the definition of an operation is therefore a clear and unambiguous definition of its scope.
 After all, an operation is in general required to have predictable results.
-That is, an operation is expected to produce results that can be relied upon, results that can be taken advantage of.
+That is, an operation is expected to produce results that can be relied upon such that they can be taken advantage of.

 In most of the cases an operation is not intended to affect all of the nodes within a document (i.e. **all-of**).
 Similar to that, an operation that does